NorthEdWAD/start-here/u13-p1-cheatsheet.md

 # 🛠️ HTML5 Form Attributes

-Use these attributes to make your forms functional, accessible, and user-friendly.
+Use these attributes to make your forms functional, easy for people with disabilities to use, and user-friendly in general.

 ---